Janet Guthrie, Acting Chief Clerk

 Subscribe to Ramsey County Committee and Commission Volunteer Notices

-CAPITAL IMPROVEMENT PROGRAM CITIZENS ADVISORY COMMITTEE provides participation for the planning process of the County’s Capital Improvement Program.
+CAPITAL IMPROVEMNT PROGRAM CITIZENS ADVISORY COMMITEE provides participation for the planning process of the County's Capital Improvement Program.
 The members advise the County Board in setting priorities on proposed capital expenditures within Ramsey County.
 Applicants are being sought specifically for County District 2, and County District 4 on this district-specific committee.
 Members serve two-year staggered terms.

 LIBRARY BOARD is responsible for governing the suburban library system with branches in Maplewood, Mounds View, New Brighton, North St. Paul, Roseville, Shoreview, and White Bear Lake; ensuring that the libraries are responsive to the needs of the community; ensuring financial resources to accomplish the strategic plan; and setting library policy.
 Members serve three-year consecutive terms.
 (Applicants must be residents of suburban Ramsey County.)

-COMMUNITY HUMAN SERVICES CITIZENS ADVISORY COUNCIL (CAC) members serve on one of seven committees, to shape policy, and share their knowledge and opinions with the Ramsey County Board.
-The seven committees, each representing a different population served by the Department are: Adult Services, Chemical Health, Children’s Services, Intellectual and Developmental Disabilities, Low Income, Adult Mental Health, and Children’s Mental Health.
+COMMUNITY HUMAN SERVICES CITIZENS ADVISORY COUNCIL (CAC) members serve on one of seven committees, shape policy, and share their knowledge and opinions with the Ramsey County Board.
+The seven committees, each representing a different population served by the Department are: Adult Services Committee, Chemical Health Committee, Children’s Services Review Panel, Intellectual and Developmental Disabilities Committee, Low Income Committee, Adult Mental Health Advisory Council, and Children’s Mental Health Advisory Council.